Roothulhu/Pwnomicon/docs/09-pivoting-tunneling.md

 <details>
 <summary><h3>Step 8 - Exfiltrating LSASS Dump via RDP Shared Drive</h3></summary>

+Our next objective is to harvest credentials to fuel our next jump deeper into the network.
+To achieve this, we target the Local Security Authority Subsystem Service (LSASS), which handles active user authentication and stores credentials in memory.

+**Dumping LSASS via Task Manager**

+We use the built-in Windows graphical interface to create a full memory dump of the `lsass.exe` process.
+This is a quiet, "Living off the Land" technique.
+By using native administrative tools instead of dropping known hacking executables (like Mimikatz) onto the disk, we minimize the risk of triggering antivirus or Endpoint Detection and Response (EDR) alerts while capturing valuable NTLM hashes or cleartext passwords left behind by other users.

 In the RDP Session, go to Task Manager > Details > Right Click `lsass.exe` > _Create dump file_

 ```text